iliafilimonov1/test-task/README.md

 <div>
   <h1>Todo App</h1>
-  <p>This project bootstrapped with [create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and uses React, React-query, Typescript.</p>
+  <p>This project bootstrapped with create-next-app and uses React, React-query and Typescript.</p>
 </div>

 ## Instructions 📋